temporalio/documentation/kb/deadline-exceeded-troubleshooting.md

 ## Advanced troubleshooting

-In addition to the steps listed above, check the areas mentioned in each scenario below.
+In addition to the steps listed in the previous sections, check the areas mentioned in each of the following scenarios.

 #### After enabling mTLS